oar-team/oar/docs-old/documentation/doc_usecases.rst

 Using MPI with OARSH
 --------------------

-To use MPI, you must setup your MPI stack so that it use OARSH instead of the default RSH or SSH connector.
+To use MPI, you must setup your MPI stack so that it uses OARSH instead of the default RSH or SSH connector.
 All required steps for the main different flavors of MPI are presented below.